-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 These are the teams in the draw:

-- Anderlecht (Belgium) or Villarreal (Spain)
+- Anderlecht (Belgium)

-- AZ Alkmaar (Netherlands) or Lazio (Italy)
+- AZ Alkmaar (Netherlands)

-- Basel (Switzerland) or Slovan Bratislava (Slovakia)
+- Basel (Switzerland)

-- Fiorentina (Italy) or Sivasspor (Turkey)
+- Fiorentina (Italy)

-- Lech Poznan (Poland) or Djurgarden (Sweden)
+- Lech Poznan (Poland)

-- West Ham (England) or AEK Larnaca (Cyprus)
+- West Ham (England)

-West Ham, who last won a European trophy in 1965, are well placed to make it into the last eight of the Europa Conference League after two goals from Michail Antonio gave them a 2-0 away win in Cyprus against AEK Larnaca.
+West Ham, who last won a European trophy in 1965, made it into the last eight of the Europa Conference League after thrashing AEK Larnaca 6-0 on aggregate.

 The quarter-finals take place on 13 and 20 April, the semi-finals on 11 and 18 May, with the final on Wednesday, 7 June at the Eden Arena in Prague, Czech Republic.